Who are the Governors?

 In my opinion, many of the challenges facing schools like Monken Hadley mirror those in today’s NHS.
 I hope to make a positive contribution to the governing body - to contribute to the development of this unique school and its pupils to their full potential.

-Mrs Sam Wrightson – Parent Governor
+Mrs Sam Wrightson – Parent Governor (Vice Chair)

 I am a parent governor with two children.
 I spent ten years as a teacher in an inner London secondary school, where I taught English and was Head of Media Studies.
 I have lectured and written text books on a range of educational issues, from mixed ability teaching through to practical and theoretical media production.